phanalist

 Example

-On the first run phanalist.yaml will be created with the default configurations.
-And it will be reused on all the following runs.
+On the first run phanalist.yaml will be created with the default configuration and reused on all subsequent runs.

 Configuration